Health Advising

 What is the MCAT?

 The Medical College Admission Test is a standardized test that measures aptitude and achievement in science and other areas that are related to the study of medicine.
 Most medical schools require that you take the MCAT prior to admission.
 I suggest looking at The MCAT Student Manual (published by the same company who gives the test) as early as your freshman year so that you can plan for the test.
 Understanding what is on the test can positively affect what you learn in class, and how you choose to retain that knowledge.
 There are four parts to the test.
-They are: Verbal Reasoning, Physical Sciences, Writing Sample and Biological Sciences.
+They are: Critical Analysis and Reasoning Skills; Chemical and Physical Foundations of Biological Systems; Biological and Biochemical Foundations of Living Systems; and Psychological, Social and Biological Foundations of Behavior and Biological Sciences.
 Many students who love science courses also seem to avoid courses outside of science that require extensive reading and writing.
 As you can see, half of the MCAT focuses on reading and writing skills.
 Stretch yourself in your liberal arts core courses at Xavier.
 The training will serve you well when you take the MCAT.

 You should take the MCAT in the spring prior to the year of application to medical school.
 The MCAT is administered each April and August.
-Generally, you apply to medical schools early in your senior year, so you should take the MCAT in the spring (April) of your junior year.
+Generally, the application process takes a year, so you should take the MCAT in the spring (April) of your application year.
 You may repeat the test in the late summer/early fall (August) if you are not happy with your scores AND you have a good reasons to think you would do better the second time.
-The MCAT score breakdown of 2004's successful applicants was: Verbal Reasoning (VR) - 9.7; Physical Sciences (PS) - 9.9; Biological Sciences (BS) - 10.3; and Writing Sample (WS) - P (O is average) for a total of MCAT score of 30P.

 What GPA do I need to get into medical school?

 It varies from school to school, but in general, the higher your cumulative and science/math GPA, the better your chances of being accepted.
-The average GPA for those admitted to medical school in 2004 was a 3.62.
-It has been rising steadily each year.
+In our experience, a range of 3.5 or above is generally acceptable to medical schools.

 Is financial aid available for medical school?